Tom Watson (football manager): Sunderland

-Watson was in charge at Sunderland for six seasons from 1889–96.
+Watson was in charge at Sunderland for six seasons from 1889 to 1896.
 During this time, he led the club into the Football League.
 Under his guidance, Sunderland won three league championships in 1891–92, 1892–93 and 1894–95, making him the most successful manager in their history.
 Watson's Sunderland were declared the "Team of All Talents" by William McGregor, the founder of the league, after a 7–2 win against Aston Villa.

 Liverpool

-Watson moved to Liverpool in 1896, and enjoyed further success there until his death in 1915.
+Watson moved to Liverpool in 1896 and enjoyed further success there until his death in 1915.
 Liverpool's longest-serving manager, during his nineteen years in charge he won the league on two occasions, in 1900–01 and 1905–06.
 Those were the first league titles in Liverpool history.
 He therefore became the first manager to lead two different clubs to the League Championship.
-There have been only three others since; Herbert Chapman, Brian Clough and Sir Kenny Dalglish.
+There have been only three others since; Herbert Chapman, Brian Clough and Kenny Dalglish.
 Watson also took Liverpool to their first FA Cup Final in 1914, which they lost 1–0 to Burnley.

+In late April 1915, after returning from a visit to Newcastle to celebrate his 56th birthday, he contracted a chill which developed into a fatal bout of pneumonia.
+He died on 6 May 1915 and is buried at Anfield Cemetery, his coffin having been carried by many players.